danielbeeke/bundled.media/README.md

 - We can create tests that use stubs of the real data.

 ### Data
+- It should be possible to filter on type beforehand.
+Types such as video / ebook etc.
 - All language identifiers must be normalized to bcp47
 - Outputs: RDF, JSON-ld, JSON, HTML?
 - All the data should be normalized by their DataSource